 4. Proof of address and child's date of birth

 When you apply for a school place you'll need to provide proof your address and your child's date of birth.

-You must upload the correct documents for you and your child to the eAdmissions website by 31 October 2018.
-If you've filled in a paper form, you must send include these documents when you submit your application.
+You must upload the correct documents for you and your child to the eAdmissions website even if you are applying late.
+If you've filled in a paper form, you must include these documents when you submit your application.